SaifAqqad/AHK_MicMute/README.md

 * <kbd>CTRL</kbd> <kbd>ALT</kbd> <kbd>F10</kbd> toggles locked/unlocked
 * You can drag the overlay to change its position when it's unlocked
 * Games need to be set to `Windowed fullscreen` or `Borderless` for the overlay to show up on top
+* You have the option to only show the overlay when the microphone is muted
 *  <details>
     <summary>GIF</summary>